Lagos State Police Command

 The Lagos Police Command is the Lagos State branch of the Nigerian Police Force.
 It is responsible for law enforcement and crime prevention in the state.
 The commissioner of this command is often appointed by the Inspector-General of Police.
-The current commissioner of the state command is CP Abiodun Alabi.
+The current commissioner of the state command is CP Olanrewaju Olawale Ishola.
 The current Public Relations Officer of the Command is SP Benjamin Hundeyin.
 The Lagos State Police Command has different area commands and zones.